yahyajad04/my-projects/README.md

 # embedded project
-tthis project i did using mplab on PIC16F877A
+This project i did using mplab on PIC16F877A

 the project simulates a game of escape the room that have 3 challenges you have to win all of the three challenges to win it waits for the user to press the start button to start the game.